p-j-ward/AoC-2025-FPGA/README.md

 -- move one column across, the sequence for one pass down is as follows:
 --   1. Initialse by zeroing cache a (right) and loading first column (hence --      column 1) of input data into cache b (centre).
---   2. First pass down: input to pipeline is \[cache a, cache b, memory] --      where memory is the external memory (data column 2 in this case).
+--   2. First pass down: input to pipeline is [cache a, cache b, memory] --      where memory is the external memory (data column 2 in this case).
 --      Simultaneously we load memory into cache a.
 The output of the --      pipeline for this step will be written back to memory column 1.
---   3. Second pass down: input to pipeline is \[cache b, cache a, memory], --      recall cache b contains column 1, cache a contains column 2, and the --      pipeline output will be written back to column 2.
+--   3. Second pass down: input to pipeline is [cache b, cache a, memory], --      recall cache b contains column 1, cache a contains column 2, and the --      pipeline output will be written back to column 2.
 Simultaneously we --      load memory into cache b.
 --   4. Repeat steps 2 and 3, moving one column across the input with each --      pass down, and ping-ponging the caches.
 ```

+The last of the logic is to handle running multiple iterations (what we mean by an iteration is passes across all columns of the input) and stopping when done.
+The current scheme is a bit crude as we check the acc after each iteration, and if it equals the acc of the previous iteration, then we stop.

 # How to Run